RustaceansKenya/driver-development-book/driver_book/src/bare_metal/no_std/pracs_1.md

 #![no_std]

 fn main(){
-    // println!("Hello world!!"); // we comment out this line.
+    // println!("Hello world!!"); // we comment out this line. println is indeed undefined }
-}
 ```
 Two compilation errors remain...

-## Step 3: Fixing the second and third compilation errors
+## Fixing the second and third compilation errors

 This is going to be a short fix but with a lot of theory behind it.
 To solve it, we have to understand the [core library requirements][core-library-requirements] first.